Rajiv Gandhi Zoological Park – Pune Zoo and Katraj Snake Park

 Once upon a time, there existed the Katraj Snake Park.
 Then, slowly the park expanded it horizons by bringing in other animals and expanded into the Rajiv gandhi zoologicl park also known colloquially as the Katraj Zoo.
 The zoo also has a lake within it premises.

-Route to go to the Pune Zoo (From Magarpatta): Go to the Solpur road, keep going towards Swargate, at the swargate signal, turn left towards Katraj.
+Route to go to the Pune Zoo (From Magarpatta): Go to the Solapur road, keep going towards Swargate, at the swargate signal, turn left towards Katraj.
 Keep going straight.
 After a while (a long while), you should see the zoo on your left.

 Go to the Pune Zoo only under the following conditions: